 General Hardware Improvements

-The new Conventional Ultrasound module features the same technology of UT channels as the PA2 modules, but offers twice as many channels.
+The new conventional ultrasound module features the same UT-channel technology as the PA2 modules, but offers twice as many channels.